 We do not define a unique format of insurance nor recommend specific insurance companies; this is left up to your sending organisation/institution.
 However, we strongly advise that you have medical and travel insurance for the duration of your time abroad, including travel to and from the UK.

 All participants in a youth exchange must be insured.
 Every EVS volunteer must be enrolled in the EVS insurance scheme.
 The coordinating organisation is responsible for the enrolment of the volunteer(s) before departure.
-From 1 August 2015, there is a new insurance provider for EVS volunteers, Cigna.
+From 1 August 2015, there is an insurance provider for EVS volunteers, Cigna.
 Organisations will need to register their volunteers two weeks before the voluntary placement is due to start.
 This is compulsory for participants of the European Voluntary Service.
 This insurance provides health, third party liability and life assurance cover.
 You should also consider taking out an additional policy to insure your possessions, if this is not covered on your current/family’s insurance.

 Further general advice for travelling abroad can be found at Gov.UK